Deshaun Watson, Patrick Mahomes loom over Bills' quarterback chase

 White was one of the NFL's top rookies last season, starting all 16 games and finishing second in the Associated Press' defensive rookie of the year voting.
 He has the potential to become a perennial Pro Bowl player for the Bills.

 However, White is not a quarterback.
-He will not change the path of the franchise how Watson could in Houston, or how any of the top four quarterbacks -- and maybe more -- in this year's draft could.
+He will not change the path of the franchise the way Watson could in Houston, or how any of the top four quarterbacks -- and maybe more -- in this year's draft could.

 If the Bills are ultimately left with White and no franchise quarterback to show for their trade with the Chiefs, and either Watson or Mahomes becomes a star, jobs could be on the line in the years to come.